gilts/wsee/README.md

 - New `Rotate` Mode feature; Now you can rotate `proxy` and `hostname` individually.
 This is useful if the target only accept specific proxy or ssl masking.
 - Auto script updater handled with config located in `.wsee/CONFIG`
 - Also include `Normal` mode, to find SSL/Direct bugs without protocol or domain fronting.
+- `HeartBeat` when attempt to send a request, this prevent connection lost interrupt in mid-scan.
 - New Enhancement each Updates

 # How it works